Sunday, September 27, 2020

 Smile!
 Official ride photos will be taken by Project M at different locations along the route.
 Photos will be available for purchase a week or two after the ride.
 You’ll receive an email with links to your best shots!

-All participants who register during Early and Regular registration periods receive a dry-fit t-shirt.
+All participants who register during Early and Regular registration periods receive a t-shirt.
 Late registrants will receive shirts based on available sizes and quantities and can pickup after the ride at the Kapiolani Park finish area.

 The Honolulu Century Ride is an untimed ride in which riders roll at their own pace.
 There are no official finishing places or times, a style called Audax in Europe.
 This gives riders plenty of freedom to enjoy the sights along the way (and the Aid Stations!).
 The front pack in the ride, however, has some great cyclists riding at near-professional pace.
 Due to limited road and turn around options, the longest course is around 96 miles long.